MiStImm: a simulation tool to compare classical nonsef-centered immune models with a novel self-centered model: Description of the MiStImm computational model

 \subsection{Foreign antigens}

-After birth, different nonself antigens may enter the body, perhaps several times (e.g. repeated infections with the same disease).
+After birth, different pathogens may enter the body, perhaps several times (e.g. repeated infections with the same pathogen).
 A foreign antigen is represented by its position $(x_F, y_F)$ in the antigen lattice and its peptide $(x_{FP},y_{FP})$ in the peptide lattice.
 A foreign cell comes with an initial population size and a birth process with a given initial rate (that is, with a given initial average waiting time $\tau_{f0}$ between divisions).
-If the size of the population of a specific nonself cell at a certain time $t$ is $f=f(t)$, then the conditional expected waiting time between two divisions in this population is
+If the size of the population of a specific pathogen at a certain time $t$ is $f=f(t)$, then the conditional expected waiting time between two divisions in this population is

+For the sake of simplicity, the natural death process of foreign antigens is not represented in the model.
+So (\ref{eq:foreignbirth}) should be more accurately called the effective growth process of foreign antigens.